 - Olive oil, for frying

-1. Mix the flour and a good pinch of salt in a large bowl.
-Separately, mix the hot water and butter till the butter melts.
-If using oil, just add it to the flour.
-Pour the melted butter into the flour, then add the milk and egg.
-Whisk till smooth and leave in the fridge overnight.
+1. Tip the flour into a mixing bowl and add a good pinch of salt.
+Whisk together.
+Scoop 2 tbsp butter into a separate bowl and pour over 200ml hot water.
+Stir to melt the butter (freshly boiled water from the kettle is best).
+Pour the melted butter into the flour, then add the milk and break in the egg.
+Whisk till smooth, then cover the bowl with a tea towel or beeswax paper and leave in the fridge overnight.
 This gives you a lighter, more workable batter.
-Adding beer?
-Stir it in just before cooking.

-2. Get a large frying pan hot.
+4. Get a large frying pan hot.
 Brush it with a little oil to lightly coat the base.
 Pour the batter into the centre of the pan till it’s about teacup saucer-sized.
-Swirl the pan to distribute the batter thinly, then cook over high heat till golden.
+Swirl the pan to distribute the batter thinly, then cook over high heat till golden underneath.

-3. Flip the pancake and spoon your fillings in the centre.
-Once the underside is cooked, fold the sides in, leaving a little opening for the filling to peep out.
+5. Flip the pancake and spoon your fillings into the centre.
+Cook for 1-2 more mins till the underside is cooked, then fold the sides in, leaving a little opening for the filling to peep out.

 While the fillings for galettes are traditionally savoury, you can buck the trend and go sweet, too.